 The Torić family lives on the tiny pine-scented island of Vrgada (population 249) on the edge of Kornati National Park, midway between Zadar and Šibenik.
 Mirna and Tonči have worked with boats for over 20 years, and Stipe and Kate have sailed since they were tiny.
 How did the family get into the charter business?
-“One day we were in Sukošan marina and by chance saw a gulet with a ‘For Sale sign”, says Mirna with a smile.
-“We bought it and in one month we had it ready for sailing”.
+“One day, we were in Sukošan marina and by chance saw a gulet with a ‘For Sale sign,” says Mirna with a smile.
+“We bought it and had it ready for sailing in one month.”

-As a family, they create a relaxed but extremely capable team.
+As a family, they create a relaxed but competent team.
 Tonči is captain, and Stipe (a Naval Engineering graduate who has worked on international tankers) is deckhand.
-This summer, Mirna will be chef, and Kate (who is studying to be a nurse) will be a stewardess.
+This summer, Mirna will be the chef, and Kate (who is studying to be a nurse) will be a stewardess.

 The guest experience

-“When they book, guests send us a preference list, about the sorts of places they like, food intolerances and so on, so we can plan in advance”, explains Mirna.
+“When they book, guests send us a preference list about the sorts of places they like, food intolerances, and so on, so we can plan,” explains Mirna.
 “We offer half-board.
-A full breakfast spread – platters of fresh fruit, yogurts, eggs, croissants and more.
+A full breakfast spread – platters of fresh fruit, yogurts, eggs, croissants, and more.
 And a three-course Dalmatian lunch, usually at anchor in a bay.
 At dinner, guests eat out”.

-The Torić’s will give you a true insiders’ view of Dalmatia.
-“Besides being crew, we’re tour guides – we want you to see how we live on the islands”, says Stipe.
+The Torićs will give you a true insider’s view of Dalmatia.
+“Besides being crew, we’re tour guides – we want you to see how we live on the islands,” says Stipe.
 “By boat, you can find hidden beaches and enjoy the privilege of swimming without crowds.
-Here you’re literally in a giant natural translucent blue pool, with no chemicals.
-You can see the seabed, 100 feet below you”.
+Here you’re in a giant natural translucent blue pool with no chemicals, and you can see the seabed 100 feet below you”.

 Croatia Gulet Fortuna Toric Family | Inside and out

 Mirna shows me inside.
 The saloon has a bar and indoor dining space in case it rains.
-Down below, the six cozy cabins are a mix of doubles and twins.
+The six cozy cabins below are a mix of doubles and twins.
 They have comfy beds, mahogany wardrobes, blue-and-white bed linens, and small windows opening onto azure Dalmatian skies.
 En-suite bathrooms come with a shower and hairdryer.
-Up top, the teak deck has generous sunbathing space with mattresses, and seating on the prow, ideal for sunset drinks.
+Up top, the teak deck has generous sunbathing space with mattresses and seating on the prow, ideal for sunset drinks.
 With her sails up, billowing in the wind, Fortuna can cruise at 6 knots (7mph).

 Dalmatia sailing routes